sigedu-org/website/_posts/2019-04-16-sigedu-newsletter-3.md

 You can directly navigate to any of the sections by using the table of contents to the right.

-As always, if you know of any corpora, resources, tools, conferences, job postings, etc. that would be good to have on the newsletter, please let us know and they'll go in the next newsletter.
+As always, if you know of any corpora, resources, tools, conferences, job postings, etc. that would be good to include in the newsletter, please let us know and we'll be sure to include them in the next version.

 Best,
 the SIGEDU team